The health insurance industry has confronted many external

 regulations, higher margins and lower competition.
 Additionally,

-wealth and education in emerging markets are leading to higher
+and education in emerging markets are leading to higher demands for

-demands for health insurance and financial security.
-This
+health insurance and financial security.
+This provides carriers

 Companies like Cigna and Aetna, which have active presence